THE TWIST, POP, PULL AND KICK PROCEDURES

 The reason for this is that holding the body in a twisted position leaks some energy from the body, which is not desirable.

 This article began as one simple exercise of twisting the spine to release tension in the spine and realign the spine.
 However, it has grown into a major part of every nutritional balancing program.
 Do them daily or twice daily for best results.

 The following practices will definitely help you feel and look better, and they will cause you to Develop much faster.
 Our clients report that, at times, they are even better than visiting a chiropractor or osteopath.
 These procedures fit our criteria for a therapy that is simple, inexpensive, very safe if done correctly, and very powerful and effective.

 Basic spinal twist.
-There are five variants or ways to do this.
+There are six variants or ways to do this.
 They are each somewhat different.
 One method may work better than another to adjust your back.
 So try them all, especially if you have back problems.
 The variants are:

 1. Spinal twist with one leg straight up in the air.